-When you file for bankruptcy, you may be able to wipe out and discharge income tax debts depending on how old the tax debt is.
+When you file for bankruptcy, you may be able to wipe out and discharge income tax debt depending on how old the tax debts are.
 Bankruptcy law has specific rules for how old an income tax debt must be in order for it to be discharged along with a few additional requirements.

 Example: You owe taxes on your 2015 and 2016 tax returns.
 Your 2015 tax return was due on April 15, 2016.
 To meet the three-year requirement for your 2015 taxes you must file for bankruptcy on or after April 15, 2019.
 Your 2016 tax return was due on April 15, 2017, but you requested an extension that expired on October 15, 2017.
 To meet the three year requirement for your 2016 taxes you must file for bankruptcy on or after October 15, 2020.
 Generally speaking it is always 3 years from when the tax became DUE not 3 years from the tax year filed.

 In order to discharge your federal income tax debt, you must have actually filed the tax return in which the debt was related to at least two years prior to the filing of bankruptcy.
 Tax debts related to unfiled tax returns are not dischargeable.
 You must file the return and although it satisfies the 3 year rule it has to have been filed for at least 2 years.

 The IRS must have recorded your liability and assessed it to you for the tax debt at least 240 days prior to the filing of your bankruptcy.
 This is known as a “tax assessment.”
 Often, the date you file your tax return is when your related tax debt is assessed.
 However, on occasion, the IRS can assess additional taxes later based on an audit.
 When this happens, you must wait 240 days from the assessment to discharge the additional taxes in bankruptcy.
 It is very important to know when the tax was actually assessed to you by the IRS and wait at least 240 days to file for bankruptcy.